 Finding a Job on Campus

-Students who do not qualify for employment through the Federal Work-Study program, but who are interested in on-campus employment should contact the Career Center located in Caroline Hall, or apply directly to the department or program of interest for any positions that may be open for student workers (this is not the procedure for FWS assignments).
+Students who do not qualify for employment through the Federal Work-Study program, but who are interested in on-campus employment should contact the Career Center Located beside Goldstein Hall, or apply directly to the department or program of interest for any positions that may be open for student workers (this is not the procedure for FWS assignments).
 Almost all of Washington College’s departments and programs hire in the early Fall for the academic year.
 Additional job openings occur after winter break for the second semester.
 Short-term employment opportunities are also available for special events such as the Office of College Advancement’s Phone-a-thons.

 The following areas employ a significant number of students each year: